-Appendix A Ordinance Governing Commissioner Attendance and Declaration of Vacancy 22 Appendix B Ethics and Prohibited Political Practices Ordinance 25 Appendix C Resolution Regarding Commissioner Attendance at Meetings via Electronic Means 35 Appendix D Suggested Regular Meeting Agenda 36 Appendix E Policy Regulating Communications between Park Board Members 37 Appendix F Board Meeting Public Participation Policy 38 Appendix G Rules Governing Recording of Meetings 39 Appendix H Motions, Resolutions and Ordinances 41 Appendix I Fund Balance Policy 42 Appendix J Investment and Portfolio Policy 45 Appendix K Revenue Policy 52 Appendix L Policy Governing Attendance at Educational Sessions and Payment for or Reimbursement of Associated Expenses 56 Appendix M Executive Succession Plan 60
+Appendix A Ordinance Governing Commissioner Attendance and Declaration of Vacancy 23 Appendix B Ethics and Prohibited Political Practices Ordinance 25 Appendix C Resolution Regarding Commissioner Attendance at Meetings via Electronic Means 34 Appendix D Suggested Regular Meeting Agenda 35 Appendix E Policy Regulating Communications between Park Board Members 36 Appendix F Board Meeting Public Participation Policy 37 Appendix G Rules Governing Recording of Meetings 38 Appendix H Motions, Resolutions and Ordinances 40 Appendix I Policy Governing Attendance at Educational Sessions and Payment for or Reimbursement of Associated Expenses 41

-Article 1 Purpose of Manual; Biennial Review
+Article 1 Purpose of Manual, Biennial Review and General Provisions

-1.1 Purpose.
-This Board Policy Manual (the "Manual"), adopted unanimously by the Board of Commissioners of the River Trails Park District (the "RTPD" or "District"), sets forth basic policies and tenets to guide the River Trails Board of Park Commissioners (the "Board") as it governs the District.
-The provisions of this Manual are a manifestation of the Board's desire to establish basic standards for appropriate decision-making, protocol, and conduct in the service of the residents of the District.
-Should there be instances not covered, the Board will decide upon an appropriate action.
-Through the use of this Manual, the Board hopes to ensure good, honest, and accountable representation of its constituents.

-1.2 Review of Manual.
+- 1.1 Purpose.
+This Board Policy Manual (the "Manual"), adopted unanimously by the Board of Commissioners of the River Trails Park District (the "RTPD" or "District"), sets forth basic policies and tenets to guide the River Trails Board of Park Commissioners (the "Board") as it governs the District. - The purpose of this Manual is to establish basic standards for appropriate decision-making, protocol, and conduct of the Board.
+Should there be instances not covered in this Manual, the Board will decide upon an appropriate action consistent with basic standards established in this Manual and in accordance with applicable law.
+Through the use of this Manual, the Board hopes to ensure good, honest, and accountable representation of its constituents. - 1.2 Review of Manual.
 From time to time, the Board may repeal, amend or supplement any of the policies set forth in this Manual as required by changes in federal, state, county or local law, in economic or social conditions, and for other reasons the Board deems as appropriate.
 It is the intention of the Board to perform a comprehensive review this Manual biennially for consistency with applicable law and the practices of the Board.
-This Manual may be revised or supplemented in writing by majority vote of the Board.

-1.3 Resolution of Conflicting Provisions.
-Should any conflict arise between any provision of these policies and procedures and any federal or state law, ordinance, code, rule, regulation or other enactment (collectively, "federal or state law"), the provision of the federal or state law shall govern control.
+This Manual may be revised or supplemented in writing by majority vote of the Board. - 1.3 Resolution of Conflicting Provisions.
+Although a thorough scrutiny has been made of all records, minutes, reports, correspondence and memorandums available at the time of preparation of this Manual, certain policies may not have been included.
+To the extent any District policy not included herein conflicts with the policies in this Manual, the policies included in this Manual shall control.
+Should any conflict arise between any provision of these policies and procedures and any federal or state law, ordinance, code, rule, regulation or other enactment (collectively, "federal or state law"), the provision of the federal or state law shall govern control. - 1.4 Language.
+Where necessary in the context of these policies, words in the masculine gender shall include the feminine and neuter genders and words in the singular number shall include the plural number.
+The descriptive headings of the various sections or parts of these policies are for convenience only.
+They shall not affect the meaning or construction or be used to interpret these policies or any of its provisions. - 1.5 Severability.
+If any policy or part thereof contained in this Manual shall be determined invalid in a court of law, such determination shall not affect the validity of the remaining policies or parts thereof.